valery-arzumanov/jira-markdown-syntax/README.md

 There occur certain situations, when it is necessary to write an issue description in Jira, using text mode instead of the visual one (e. g., an attempt to put monospaced text inside `{color}` tags leads to incorrect rendering).
 However, doing it via Jira interface or in a text editor is uncomfortable, because no syntax highlight is provided and plain text, structured this way, is very difficult to analyze.

 ## Design goals
 This VS Code extension serves as a Jira markdown parsing module, based upon [TextMate rules](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide).
-As long as Jira markdown looks far different from text markdown and programming languages syntax, about a third of the scopes defined within the extension framework are not covered by themes — the colors are supposed to be defined separately — e. g., in `"editor.tokenColorCustomizations"` entry of user settings; defining a whole new theme seems an overhead for the task.
+As long as Jira markdown looks far different from text markdown and programming languages syntax, about a third of the scopes defined within the extension framework are not covered by themes — the colors are supposed to be defined separately — e. g., in `"editor.tokenColorCustomizations"` entry of user settings; defining a whole new theme seems to be overkill for the task.

 ## Functionality
 ### Defined scopes
-The scopes are defined for almost all items, described [here](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all), except for the following:
+The scopes are defined for almost all of the items, described [here](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all), except for the following:
 - line breaks (`\\`)
 - horizontal rulers (`---`)
 - em and en dashes (`---`, `--`)